haiaty/neverstoplearning-software-engineering/Learn/hyperledger-sawtooth.md

 I change the docker images of the validator not to be "nightly" and left the poet-engine docker container to "nightly"

+2. run docker-compose up
+3. go to terminal and run all of your transaction processors / transaction families
+4. execute a transaction from a client
+5. check if the block has been committed
+6. stop the network: docker-compose down -v  // -v to remove the volume